Academic Writing

 Words to Avoid

-Avoid vague terms like “much”, “a lot”, “several”, and “some”.
+Avoid vague terms like “much”, “many”, “a lot”, “several”, and “some”.
 Instead, provide specific numbers and let your reader do the judging.
-For instance, when you write “algorithm A was much more effective than algorithm B”, one reader may think “ok, algorithm A probably was around 10% more effective than algorithm B”.
-Another one may think that algorithm A was 50% more effective than algorithm B. Hence, it’s better to write “algorithm x was 31% more effective than algorithm Y with an accuracy of 0.46 vs. 0.60 “.
+For instance, when you write, “Algorithm A was much more effective than algorithm B”, one reader may think “, ok, algorithm A probably was around 10% more effective than algorithm B”.
+Another may think that algorithm A was 50% more effective than algorithm B. Hence, it’s better to write, “Algorithm X was 31% more effective than Algorithm Y with an accuracy of 0.46 vs. 0.60 “.
 The reader himself can then decide if this is “somewhat better”, “a lot better”, or “fucking mindblowing”.

-Similarly, if you write “We evaluated our algorithm with several datasets”, some readers may think of 5 datasets, some may think of 10 and others may think of 50.
-So, just write the exact number right away and prevent the reader from making guesses.
+Similarly, if you write, “We evaluated our algorithm with several datasets”, some readers may think of 5 datasets, some may think of 10, and others may think of 50.
+So, instead of saying “several”, just write the exact number immediately and prevent the reader from making guesses.

 “however”

 Sometimes, using “however” makes sense.
-However, in most situations, you can just delete it and the meaning of the sentence remains the same.
-However, if you use “however”, ensure that the sentence containing “however” is really a contradiction to the previous sentence.
+However, in most situations, you can delete it and the sentence’s meaning remains the same.
+However, if you use “however”, ensure that the sentence containing “however” is a contradiction to the previous sentence.
 For instance:

 Apples are usually green.
 However, they taste good. ← However makes no sense here, unless you believe that green things usually taste bad.